DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-08-07-improving-withdraw-course-page.md

 ---
-title: Improving the withdraw course page
+title: Improving the guidance when a training provider withdraws a course
 description: We added content and a link to the withdraw course page to help users better understand the implications of withdrawing a course
 date: 2023-08-07
 tags: